 The consensus among management experts is that autocratic leadership – wielding all power and authority over others – is the least effective way to lead your employees.
 There are, of course, exceptions to the rule, such as Jeff Bezos, Ray Kroc and Larry Ellison, but for most enterprises, it will unlikely birth morale or productivity.

-Professional autocrats, whether in an executive capacity or a management role, will make decisions on their own, communicate their demands to employees and demand the immediate institution of these requirements.
+As with the examples mentioned, professional autocrats - whether in an executive capacity or a management role - will make decisions on their own, communicate their demands to employees and demand the immediate institution of these requirements.
 There is no flexibility, no room for debate - and certainly no room for disagreement.

 Example: A manager has just acquired a new client to develop enterprise software.
 They have thought about the end-product and have devised schemes to ensure their vision will be realised.
 At the weekly meeting, they lay out what they want without any participation from others, then, in an internal memo, announce changes to the structure of the software.
 In a companywide email, they then request immediate fixes to the digital apparatus.

 On the opposite end of the leadership spectrum is laissez-faire (a literal translation to 'let them do'), which allows employees to complete tasks, tackle problems and work at their own pace without any oversight.
 Essentially, it is a transfer of the company's authority to the staff.

 Laissez-faire leadership works in a fledgeling startup, but it generally isn't as successful in a larger firm; this is because not everyone can be autonomous and effective at the same time.
 One person might overlook a growth opportunity in an area of the business, while another might find their development extremely limited.
 Although many employees think managers are ineffective, they exist for a reason; everyone needs boundaries and guidance.